IBM-Bluemix-Docs/mobilefoundation/about_push_notifications.md

 ### Broadcast notifications
 {: #broadcast-notifications-overview}

-Broadcast notifications are a form of tag push notifications that are targeted to all subscribed devices, and are enabled by default for any push-enabled {{ site.data.keyword.mobilefirst_notm }} application by a subscription to a reserved `Push.all` tag (auto-created for every device).
+Broadcast notifications are a form of tag push notifications that are targeted to all subscribed devices, and are enabled by default for any push-enabled {{site.data.keyword.mobilefirst_notm}} application by a subscription to a reserved `Push.all` tag (auto-created for every device).
 Broadcast notifications can be disabled by unsubscribing from the reserved `Push.all` tag.

 ### Unicast notifications
 {: #unicast-notifications-overview}